awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-policies-examples.md

 ## Example 1: Allow sharing of specific resources<a name="owner-share-specific-resources"></a>

-You can use an IAM policy to restrict principals to associating only specific resources with resource shares\.
+You can use an IAM permission policy to restrict principals to associating only specific resources with resource shares\.

 For example, the following policy limits principals to sharing only the resolver rule with the specified Amazon Resource Name \(ARN\)\.
 The operator `StringEqualsIfExists` allows a request if either the request doesn't include a `ResourceArn` parameter, or if it does include that parameter, that its value exactly matches the specified ARN\.